e-imad/Web-CodingChallenge/README.md

     <version>5.1.6</version>
 </dependency>
 ```
-you need to create a database and create the required tables using the provided sql files, then you need to update the connection with the database information in the 'Database.java' class:
+You need to create a database and create the required tables using the provided sql files, then you need to update the connection with the database information in the 'Database.java' class:
 ```java
  Class.forName("com.mysql.jdbc.Driver");
             Connection con=(Connection) DriverManager.getConnection(